radchukv/RBB_CRW/README.md

 - Entity

-    - <span style="color:grey">What entity, or entities, are running the submodel or are involved (e.g., by providing information)?
-What state variables does the entity need to have to run this RBB?</span>
+    - __What entity, or entities, are running the submodel or are involved (e.g., by providing information)?
+What state variables does the entity need to have to run this RBB?__
     The entities that call CRW are individual animals.
 Each individual possesses two state variables: move length and turning angle.
 These state variables are updated at each time step.